Version Control for Spatial Workflows

 def process_sensor_stream(raw_csv: Path, calibration_offset: float = 0.0) -> Path:

-"""Versioned ETL step for incident telemetry aggregation."""
+"""Versioned ETL stage for incident telemetry aggregation.

 try: